mathieuancelin/Elem/readme.md

 ```

-The `componentFactory(props)` function returns a function that you can call to create component that will be rendered in the element tree.
-The main advantage of using `componentFactory` is that when you change the state of the inner component, only that component will be re-rendered instead of the whole root component and its children.
+The `component(props)` function returns a function (if you don't provide a container) that you can call to create component that will be rendered in the element tree.
+The main advantage of using `component` as factory is that when you change the state of the inner component, only that component will be re-rendered instead of the whole root component and its children.

 No let's write a more complicated component :